nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 ## Background

-As we see more blockchain use cases emergging, the current generation blockchain technologies are finding it difficult to meet real world application's demand on performance, (???), and the robustness of the economic and trust models.
+As we see more blockchain use cases emerging, the current generation blockchain technologies are finding it difficult to meet real world application's demand on performance, (???), and robustness of the economic and trust models.

 Bitcoin is the first blockchain network in the world, designed as a peer to peer cash ledger.
 Bitcoin's ledger is the system state maintained by the Bitcoin network.
 The minimum storage unit on the ledger is UTXO.
 Users can use wallets to spend current UTXOs, generate new UTXOs, package them into transactions to send to the Bitcoin network for validation and consensus.
 The UTXOs records the cash amount and ownership expressed with lock scripts.
 Users have to provide proper unlocking data to spend UTXOs.
 Due to the data structure and Bitcoin script's limitations, it's difficult to use the Bitcoin ledger to record other types of assets and data.
 Solutions like Colored Coins, Meta Coins or Bitcoin hard forks are possible, but expensive and inflexible in implementation.

 Ethereum brought us a general purpose computation blockchain platform with the introduction of smart contracts.
 The Ethereum ledger is the system state maintained by the Ethereum network.
 Ethereum's ledger consists of the global states of all accounts.
 Smart contracts are the type of accounts that have code stored inside, together with a 256 bit K/V store.
 Users can start two types (???) of transactions on Ethereum: the first type is to create a contract and deploy on the blockchain the user programmed application logic; the second type is to send the input data provided by the user to a specific contract account.
 This executes the code stored on the contract and updates contract state.
 Ethereum's smart contracts provide more computation power and flexibility, and solve some of Bitcoin's problems.
 But it still has limitations:

 * Difficult to scale: Ethereum's design focuses on the events of the state machine (see figure 1).
-Ethereum allows a turing complete scripting language.
+Ethereum allows a Turing complete scripting language.
 Ethereum transactions store the inputs of state transitions, instead of the states themselves.
 For those two reasons, it's difficult for full nodes to tell dependencies between transactions, therefore difficult to process transactions in parallel.
 Also, because the transactions don't include states, this causes data availability issues in sharding solutions.

 * Uncertain states: in Ethereum, the states of the contracts are updated by the contract code, and contract code execution depends on execution context (such as the current block height).
 Therefore users won't know the exact execution result when they start the transactions.